tgirke/GEN242-2018/pages/mydoc/mydoc_Rbasics_12.md

 ---
 title: 12. dplyr and data.table
-last_updated: Sat May 27 15:09:03 2017
+last_updated: Sun May 28 08:57:39 2017
 sidebar: mydoc_sidebar
 permalink: mydoc_Rbasics_12.html
 ---

-Modern day object classes and methods for handling `data.frame` like structures are provided by the `data.table` and `dplyr` packages.
+Modern object classes and methods for handling `data.frame` like structures are provided by the `data.table` and `dplyr` packages.
 The following gives a short introduction to the usage and functionalities of the `dplyr` package.
 More detailed tutorials on this topic can be found here: